 Despite these limitations, most users find the benefits far outweigh the drawbacks—especially when they maintain awareness of these potential issues.

-Advanced personalization is coming fast.
-Future keyboards will likely adapt not just to your common errors but to your specific learning goals and professional field.
+Advanced personalization is now standard in premium keyboards.
+These systems adapt not just to your common errors but to your specific learning goals and professional field.
+Medical professionals get terminology guidance that differs dramatically from what software developers receive, even when both are non-native speakers.

-Multilingual capabilities are expanding beyond simple translation to understand the specific interference patterns between language pairs.
-A Spanish speaker learning English faces different challenges than a Japanese speaker, and future keyboards will address these specific transfer issues.
+Multilingual capabilities have expanded dramatically beyond simple translation.
+Modern keyboards understand the specific interference patterns between language pairs.
+The system knows that a Spanish speaker learning English faces different challenges than a Japanese speaker, and it addresses these language-specific transfer issues with targeted guidance.

-Cultural context awareness is another frontier.
-Future keyboards will likely offer guidance not just on grammar but on cultural appropriateness for different situations and regions.
+Cultural context awareness is no longer just a frontier—it's here.
+Current keyboards offer guidance not just on grammar but on cultural appropriateness for different situations and regions.
+They can detect when you're being too formal for a casual American email or too casual for British business correspondence.

 With so many options, how do you pick the right keyboard for your language learning journey?